fritsche/hhdea/README.md

                                   <objectives> (default value is 3).
                                   <problem> and <methodology> must be set
                                   acordingly.
- -o,--output <fir>                enable some info output for
+ -o,--output <options...>         enable some info output for
                                   hyper-heuristics, space separated,
                                   options include: fir firbin count.
  -P,--output-path <path>          directory path for output (if no path is